 - a few grinds of black pepper

-- 1 sheet of vegan puff pastry (I used Simply Enjoy brand), thawed
+- 1 sheet vegan puff pastry thawed (I used Simply Enjoy brand)

 - marinated roasted beets (see above)

 - 1 tsp neutral oil